mifmif/Generex/generex/README.md

 -Given an index 'n' , generate the n'th element in lexicographical order of the list of Strings that matches the Regex.

--Prepare an iterator that loop over all the Strings that matches the Regex.
+-Prepare an iterator that loop over all the Strings that matches the Regex. even if the set of String that matches the given Regex is infinite.

 **How to use it :**